ryanbethel/arc-image-plugin/readme.md

 - /transform/_public/elephant.jpg?format=avif&width=100&quality=50
 - /transform/_public/elephant.png?format=webp&width=100&height=500

+## Supported formats
+- png
+- jpeg
+- avif
+- webp
+- gif

+## Parameters
+- quality: specify the quality setting for lossy formats.
+- format: The requested image format for the output.
+- width: Output width
+- height: Output height
+- fit: type of placement
+  - 'contain'(default): output will fit inside the specified height and width
+  - 'cover': output will cover the height and width with the remaining portion cropped.
+- focus: If the image is cropped what area is maintained as the focal point.
+  - Options: 'top', 'right', 'bottom', 'left', 'top-right', 'bottom-right', 'bottom-left', 'top-left', 'center'
+  - Default: 'center'

-The transformation will always maintain aspect ratio unless specifically overridden with parameters.
+The transformation maintains aspect ratio.

-If both a height and width are specified the most constrained dimention will control the output.

-If the image format supports quality it can be specified.

-Supported input formats are png, jpg, and gif.
-Supported outputs are all the inputs formats plus avif and webp additionally.

 ![Image transform flowchart](https://www.dropbox.com/s/7g31zg0nwbjnhwm/arc-image-plugin.drawio.png?raw=1)

-The first time you make a request, it is transformed in a lambda and that new version is saved to an S3 bucket.
+The first time a request is made, it is transformed in a lambda and that new version is saved to an S3 bucket.
 The next request for that size is served from the cache.
-Scale to fit, cover, and contain transforms are supported as well as grayscale.